SIS-data-analysis/.github/profile/README.md

 - build, clean, and manipulate quantitative data
 - generate professional data visualizations
 - present data-driven research to a professional audience
-- produce clear, efficient code in the R programming language
+- write clear, efficient, reproducible code in the R programming language

 ## Expectations and workload
 This is an advanced graduate course.
 The material is challenging, and the workload is intense.
 However, my expectations for the course and of your performance are appropriate to your standing as professionals and aspiring professionals in a top graduate program.